aGus41/bash-exercises/README.md

-Bash exercises for the UC3M course 'Linux Networks Administration'
+Bash exercises for the UC3M course 'Linux Network Administration'